tiantianzhang-dev/tiantianzhang-dev/README.md

 ### Contact Information

 I'm passionate about leveraging technology to enhance financial integrity and compliance.
-Whether you're interested in collaboration, have opportunities in FEC/AML, or want to discuss the intersection of AI and financial crime prevention, I'd love to connect.
+Whether you're interested in collaboration, have opportunities in Fintech, or want to discuss the intersection of AI and structured finance, I'd love to connect.

 - **Email**: [zhang_tian_tian@outlook.com](mailto:zhang_tian_tian@outlook.com)
 - **LinkedIn**: [linkedin.com/in/zhang-tian-tian](https://linkedin.com/in/zhang-tian-tian)